-When an estate agent sells a house currently, their client is not the person who is moving in!
+When an estate agent sells a house currently, their client is not the person who is moving in.
+How odd!

 This is what needs to be changed in the near future, if we are to correct the flaws within all housing markets across the UK.

-What is needed instead is the situation, whenever a buyer moves into a newly acquired house it is HE or SHE who is paying the estate agent – the agent who found it for them!
+What is needed instead is the situation, whenever a buyer moves into a newly acquired house it is HE or SHE who is paying the estate agent – the agent who found it for them – in gratitude for what that agent had done for them.

 Originally published: 5 December, 2013.